Seth Carey says his accuser wants to murder him

 But when he figured it out, he said, he took her threat to kill him seriously and sought a protection order, which a judge granted.

-Because the woman, who could not be reached, is a sexual assault victim, the Sun Journal is not naming her.
+Because the woman, who could not be reached, is accusing Carey of sexual assault, the Sun Journal is not naming her.

 Carey said the woman "has abused me and torn my life apart" with what he called "a groundless accusation" that led to the suspension of his professional career, the loss of a district attorney race in 2018 and ultimately the criminal charges that landed him in jail for nine days in March.
 There is no date set for his trial.